 3. Bala Shark

-On the other hand, Bala Sharks are one of the few “gentle giants” among its other cousins.
-Although their size is between 10 to 13 inches, these fish are generally respectful towards other fish species.
+On the other hand, Bala Shark is one of the few “gentle giants” among its other cousins.
+Although their size is between 10 to 12 inches (25-30 cm), these fish are generally respectful towards other fish species.

 However, don’t take their relatively peaceful tendencies for granted!
 As Bala Sharks grow larger, they will still begin to look at some smaller creatures as prey.
 So, it will do to be careful.

-They need around 77 degrees in water temperature and balanced pH of 6.5 to 8.0.
+They need around 77°F in water temperature and balanced pH of 6.5 to 8.0.
 Other than these strict water conditions, this fish species are rather straightforward.
 Any intermediate hobbyist should be able to easily care for them.

 4. Iridescent Shark

 Native to Southeast Asia, this species also got their name from the unique appearance.
-Young Iridescent Sharks have a dark and shiny skin which lusters under illumination.
-Unfortunately, this feature gets more muted with age and adult fish merely look dark and gray.
+Young Iridescent Sharks have dark and shiny skin which lusters under illumination.
+Unfortunately, this feature gets more muted with age, and adult fish merely look dark and gray.